The Raquette River Road more or less parallels

 |Length of hike:

-There are dozens of power dams that now dot the Raquette River
+of power dams that now dot the Raquette River, there is no longer

 The Raquette River empties into the St. Lawrence River in Massena,